Rules for drones in India

 Rule 1 :

 There have been many doubts and uncertainty about the rules and regulations framed by the DGCA for drones/RPAs (Remotely Piloted Aircraft) in India.
-The DGCA has brought drones/RPA under the civil aviation regulations and framed a CAR for RPA.
+So, the DGCA has brought drones/RPA under the civil aviation regulations and framed a CAR for RPA.

-The talk henceforth will be according to DGCA acronyms.
+The talk henceforth will be carried out according to DGCA acronyms.

 Civil RPA is categorized according to max.
 All-Up-Weight (including payload) as indicated below:

 (ii).
-Micro: Greater than 250 grams and less than or equal to 2 kg.
+Micro: This is greater than 250 grams and less than or equal to 2 kg.

 (iii).
-Small: Greater than 2 kg and less than or equal to 25 kg.
+Small: It is greater than 2 kg and less than or equal to 25 kg.

 Imported RPA –

-- The importer or seller or manufacturer of RPAs should obtain Equipment Type Approval (ETA) from WPC Wing (Wireless Planning and Coordination Wing) Dept. of Telecom.
-Such approval shall be valid for a particular make and model.
+- The importer or seller or manufacturer of RPAs should obtain Equipment Type Approval (ETA).
+It can be obtained from the WPC Wing (Wireless Planning and Coordination Wing) Dept. of Telecom.
+Thus, an approval shall be valid for a particular make and model.

-- The applicant (other than Nano category) should apply to DGCA for import clearance through the Digital Sky Platform.
+- The applicant (other than Nano category) should apply to DGCA for an import clearance.
+It can be attained from the Digital Sky Platform.
 Nano drones do not need import clearance.